-- 34. Next of kin meeting the eligibility criteria will receive a relevant share (divided among the next of kin in the case of children) of the fixed rate payment of £10,000.
+34. Next of kin meeting the eligibility criteria will receive a relevant share (divided among the next of kin in the case of children) of the fixed rate payment of £10,000.
 This is in line with the view of the majority of respondents to the consultation who stated their preference for the next of kin payment to be 100% of the fixed rate payment.
-Eligibility for a next of kin payment will only arise where the survivor died on or after 1 December 2004.
-The date of 1 December 2004 marked the apology made by the then First Minister Jack McConnell, when Scotland began to face up to its past, and when it was considered that widespread improvements had occurred in the care system.
-From this date, it is considered that survivors and their families would have had a reasonable expectation that a financial redress scheme would be established by the Scottish Government. - 35.
-The purpose of a next of kin payment is to recognise and acknowledge that the survivor died without having had the opportunity to receive a redress payment.
+Eligibility for a next of kin payment will only arise where the survivor died on or after 17 November

+2016, the date on which the Deputy First Minister made a statement to the Scottish Parliament committing to consult on the provision of financial redress to survivors.7 From this date, it is considered that survivors and their families would have had a reasonable expectation that a financial redress scheme would be established by the Scottish Government.

+- 35. The purpose of a next of kin payment is to recognise and acknowledge that the survivor died without having had the opportunity to receive a redress payment.
 Spouses, civil partners, cohabitants or surviving children may apply for a next of kin payment.
-One payment will be https://www.parliament.scot/parliamentarybusiness/report.aspx?r=4546&mode=pdf paid per survivor and the claims of spouses, civil partners, and cohabitants will be preferred (with a cohabitant being defined to mean one of at least 6 months' duration).
+One payment will be paid per survivor and the claims of spouses, civil partners, and cohabitants will be preferred.
 Only where there is no spouse, civil partner or cohabitant will surviving children be permitted to apply.
 In the case of spouses, civil partners or cohabitants, they will be entitled to a payment at the fixed rate payment of £10,000.
-In the case of surviving children, the payment of that sum will be shared equally among surviving children.

-36. GAD has provided estimates as to how many next of kin applications can be anticipated.
-This range was arrived at by estimating the number of children that were cared for in an eligible residential setting prior to 2004 who have survived to the cut-off-date (1 December 2004) using the same assumptions and data as set out in the methodology section above, and then estimating the number of deaths from the cut-off date up to the assumed closure of the scheme in 2026.9 GAD then estimated how many of these would have made a claim if they had survived to do so, by applying the same application rates as used to estimate survivor applicant numbers (but note that there are a number of reasons that application rates might be lower).
-Finally, GAD estimated the proportion that have surviving next of kin.
-Using this approach, GAD estimate that between 840 and 2490 next of kin applications can be expected.
-10 It cannot be predicted how many survivors will have disclosed their abuse to their next of kin, an important factor that may impact the number of next of kin applications the scheme receives.
-For this reason an estimate of 1,500 next of kin applications has been adopted.
-This results in a total estimated cost of £15 m for next of kin redress payments.
+In the case of surviving children, the payment of that sum will be shared equally among surviving children. - 36.
+GAD has provided estimates as to how many next of kin applications can be anticipated.
+This range was arrived at by estimating the number of children that were cared for in an eligible residential setting prior to 2004 who have survived to the cut-off-date (17 November 2016) using the same assumptions and data as set out in the methodology section above, and then estimating the number of deaths from the cut-off date up to the assumed closure of the scheme in 20268.
+GAD then modelled how many of those who may have died in this time have surviving next of kin.
+Lastly, GAD applied the same application rates as used to estimate survivor applicant numbers, but note that there are a number of reasons that application rates might be lower.
+The analysis states that between 370 and 1,270 next of kin applications can be expected.9 It cannot be predicted how many survivors will have disclosed their abuse to their next of kin, an important factor that may impact the number of next of kin applications the scheme receives.
+For this reason an estimate of 1,000 next of kin